Debt Repair Strategies: Snowball vs. Avalanche Method for Financial Freedom

 To use the snowball method, you must first list all the debts you owe, including the monthly payment information, the total amount owed, and the due dates.

 You can then sort your list from smallest to the largest monetary amount owed and determine how much extra you can afford to put toward the minimum payment each month.
-Remember, you must continue paying the minimum on every debt to protect your credit, so include those in your budget when determining how much additional you can add to the monthly payments.
+Remember, you must continue paying the minimum on every debt to protect your credit.
+Don’t forget to include that in your budget when determining how much additional you can add to the monthly payments.

 Then, as you eliminate your first debt, roll over that contribution into the next smallest debt.